TWO KINDS OF RIGHTEOUSNESS

 2 For if Abraham was justified by works, he has something to boast about, but not before God.

 3 For what does the Scripture say?
 “Abraham believed God, and it was accounted to him for righteousness.”

 4 Now to him who works, the wages are not counted as grace but as debt.

 5 But to him who does not work but believes on Him who justifies the ungodly, his faith is accounted for righteousness.

 While God’s righteousness is purely based on the finished work of Jesus Christ, Man’s righteousness is purely based on his good works or holy acts.

-Our righteousness refers to all the acts of holiness we do in attempt to fulfil the commands of the Old Testament Law.
+Our righteousness refers to all the acts of holiness we do to fulfill the commands of the Old Testament Law.
 This kind of righteousness is based on our performance or works of the law.
-It is therefore unreliable and inconsistent.
+It is unreliable and inconsistent.
 Why?